Compositional Quantum Field Theory: An axiomatic presentation: Implementing gluing functions: CQFT

 The two interpretations of the union symbol $\cup$ in Axiom~\textbf{(T2)} are of a different nature: While the disjoint union $\Sigma\sqcup \Lambda$ of hypersurfaces is a parallel operation depending only on the components $\Sigma$ and $\Lambda$, the gluing $\Sigma\cup_B\Lambda$ of $\Sigma$ and $\Lambda$ along a common closed sub-hypersurface of $\partial\Sigma$ and $\partial\Lambda$ is a compositional operation, depending on extra data provided by $B$.
 Gluing is closer to cospans, see\cite{BaezCourser}, while disjoint union is closer to tensor products.
 It is thus natural to consider gluings and disjoint unions as separate associative operations as in Axioms~\textbf{(T5a)} and \textbf{(T5b)} above.
 Doing this requires separate versions of Axioms~\textbf{(T2)} and \textbf{(T2b)} providing isometric isomorphisms $\tau$ and epimorphisms $\gamma$ associated to disjoint union and gluing respectively, satisfying associativity diagrams as described above, together with an extra axiom requiring compatibility of $\tau$ and $\gamma$ allowing us to combine the two operations.
 We do this in Definition~\ref{QFTAFfin}.
 Finally, when interpreting the symbol $\cup$ in expressions $\Sigma=\Sigma_1\cup...\cup\Sigma_n$ appearing in Axiom~\textbf{(T2)} as disjoint union $\sqcup$, it is implicitly assumed that the isomorphism $\tau$ commutes with any possible rearrangement of the factors appearing in the tensor product $\cH_{\Sigma_1}\otimes...\otimes \cH_{\Sigma_n}$.
 We again include this consideration in Definition~\ref{QFTAFfin}.

 We divide the axioms of Definition~\ref{QFTAFfin} into axioms providing structure data, numbered \ref{Statespacesaxiom}--\ref{AmplitudeMapsAxiom} below, and axioms providing coherence equations for this data, numbered \ref{AssociativityTensorIsometryAxiom}--\ref{AmplitudeRelativeGluingAxiom} below.
 We also include the coherence Axiom~\ref{TensorIsometryandGradedSymmetryAxiom} as an optional separate axiom.
 The numbering scheme and general structure of the new axiomatic system differs from that of Definition~\ref{AFdefinitionClassic}.
 In Section~\ref{sec:compareaxioms} below we explain the differences in detail.
 At first, we present the axioms for the case that all superspaces involved are finite-dimensional.
+In this case we call the CQFT \emph{rigid}.